 - 3. Diabetes;

 - 4. Obesity;

 - 5. Osteoporosis;

 - 6. Renal disease;

 - 7. Tobacco use;

 - 8. Steroid use.

 - II.
 It is the policy of health plans affiliated with Centene Corporation that invasive electrical osteogenesis stimulators are medically necessary when any of the following apply:

 - A. Nonunion of long bone fracture and all of the following:

 - 1. The bone is not infected;

 - 2. The two portions of the bone involved in the non-union are separated by less than one cm;

-- 3. The bone is stable at both ends by means of appropriate fracture care and immobilization;
+- 3. The bone is stable at both ends by means of a cast or fixation;

-- 4. Serial imaging has confirmed that fracture healing has ceased for three or more months prior to starting treatment with the invasive bone growth stimulator.
-Serial imaging must include a minimum of two sets of images, each including multiple views of the fracture site, separated by a minimum of 90 days;
+- 4. Serial radiographs (X-rays) have confirmed that fracture healing has ceased for three or more months prior to starting treatment with the invasive bone growth stimulator.
+Serial radiographs must include a minimum of two sets of radiographs, each including multiple views of the fracture site, separated by a minimum of 90 days;

 - B. Failed spinal fusion in which a minimum of nine months has elapsed since the last surgery and/or as an adjunct to spinal fusion surgery for patients at high risk of pseudoarthrosis;

 - C. Following a multilevel spinal fusion (involving three or more vertebrae);

 - D. Following spinal fusion surgery where there is a history of a previously failed spinal fusion at the same site;

 - E. Risk of delayed or non-union of fractures due to the following conditions or comorbidities (list may not be all inclusive):

 - 1. Alcoholism;

 - 2. Chemotherapy;

 - 3. Diabetes;

-- 4. Obesity;
+- 4. Obesity:

 - 5. Osteoporosis;

 - 6. Renal disease;

-- 7. Tobacco use;
+- 7. Tobacco use:

 - 8. Steroid use.

 - III.
 It is the policy of health plans affiliated with Centene Corporation that ultrasonic osteogenesis stimulators are medically necessary when any of the following apply:

 - A. Used as an adjunct to conventional management (i.e., closed reduction and cast immobilization) for the treatment of fresh, closed fractures when there is high risk for delayed fracture healing or nonunion and at least one of the following risk factors exist:

 - 1. Fracture associated with extensive soft tissue or vascular damage;

 - 2. Fresh (seven days or less in duration), closed or grade I open, short oblique or short spiral tibial diaphyseal fractures treated with closed reduction and cast immobilization in skeletally mature patients;

+- 3. Fresh, closed fractures of the distal radius (Colles' fracture) treated with closed reduction and cast immobilization in skeletally mature patients;